• Skip to primary navigation

 Ballet Shoes for Beginners

-Last updated on July 13, 2017 by Sozo Staff 2 Comments
+Last updated on June 21, 2026 by The Studio Guide Staff 2 Comments

 Whether it’s your preschooler who’s beginning to take ballet classes, or you’re starting out yourself as a teen or adult, the number-one item on your shopping list before classes begin should be a pair of beginner ballet shoes.
 True ballet shoes are completely flat shoes, made from either satin or leather.